-Admission to SSCO111 (language acquisition): students do not need to have any prior knowledge of Sesotho in order to register for this module.
-Students who passed Sesotho Home Language in grade 12

-- may not register for Sesotho language acquisition modules (SSCO111 and SSCO121).
+- a) Admission to SSCO111 (language acquisition): students do not need to have any prior knowledge of Sesotho in order to register for this module.
+Students who passed Sesotho Home Language in grade 12 may not register for Sesotho language acquisition modules (SSCO111 and SSCO121).
 If they qualify, such a student may enroll for the first language modules (SSLL112 and those following). - Admission to SSLL112: in order to register for SSLL112, students should have passed Sesotho Home Language in grade 12 with a mark of at least 50%. - c) Credits may not be obtained for both SSCO111 and SSLL112, and neither for both SSCO121 and SSLL122.
 A student may therefore NOT take both SSCO and SSLL if the credits for both will be counted towards the total credits for obtaining a qualification.
 Students who passed a language in the Sotho Language Family like.

-HUM.1.11.12 Setswana
+HUM.1.12.12 Setswana

-The subject group Setswana offers Setswana in two groups on undergraduate level: a Home Language (mother tongue) course as well as a course for third language candidates.
-Modules for the Home Language course are SETM modules (SETM111 and those following) while modules for third language Setswana are named ATSN modules (ATSN111 and those following).
+The subject group Setswana offers Setswana in two groups on undergraduate level: a Home Language (mother tongue) course as well as a Language learning (third language) course for non speakers of the language.
+Modules for the Home Language course start with SETM followed by three numerical characters indicating the year and semester of the module while modules for the language learning course start with ATSN followed by three numerical characters indicating the year and semester of the module.

-- a) Admission to SETM111: Students should have passed Setswana Home Language in grade 12 with a mark of at least 50% and/or Sesotho/Sepedi Home Language in grade 12 with a mark of at least 50% to register for SETM111. - Admission to ATSN111: Students who do not have a Sotho language, i.e. Setswana, Sesotho or Sepedi as home language, or have not passed it in grade 12 may register for ATSN111. - c) Credits may not be obtained for both ATSN modules and SETM modules.
-A student may therefore NOT take both ATSN and SETM if the credits for both will be counted towards the total credits for obtaining a qualification.
+- a) Admission to SETM111: Students should have passed Setswana Home Language in grade 12 with a mark of at least 50% and/or Sesotho/Sepedi Home Language in grade 12 with a mark of at least 50% to register for SETM111. - b) Admission to ATSN111: Students who have a basic knowledge of, or have a Sotho language, i.e. Setswana, Sesotho or Sepedi as home language, or have passed it in grade 12 may NOT register for ATSN111.
+ATSN modules are NOT second (additional) language modules. - Credits may not be obtained for both ATSN modules and SETM modules.
+A student may therefore NOT register for both ATSN and SETM.